 Flavonols are “brain-protecting nutrients” that are “particularly prominent in dark chocolate.”

 With these last two — n-acylethanolamines and phenylethylamine — you start getting into the deep science of the relationship between our brains, dark chocolate, and depression.
-To simplify, n-acylethanolamines is a fatty acid related to cannabinoid that may have euphoric effects, while phenylethylamine is a “natural monoamine that increases the release of norepinephrine, dopamine, and acetylcholine.”
-Basically, these last two components help the brain release all those feel-good emotions.
+To simplify, n-acylethanolamines is a fatty acid related to cannabinoids that may have euphoric effects, while phenylethylamine is a “natural monoamine that increases the release of norepinephrine, dopamine, and acetylcholine.”
+These last two components help the brain release all those feel-good emotions.

 Alright, I’m convinced that an appropriate amount of dark chocolate can help my mood this holiday season.
 So, what next?
 It’s never a bad idea to have a simple bar of 80 percent or higher cacao dark chocolate on hand.
 A square here and there is a great simple and effective way to enjoy this depression fighter.
 With that said, it’s the holidays!
 Have some fun with your dark chocolate consumption.
 Here are a few inspired creations to get you started.